Graph-to-SFILES: Control structure prediction from process topologies using generative artificial intelligence: Introduction

+Previous studies have shown that graph-to-sequence models can improve accuracy compared to purely graph-based \citep{Dollar2023_Efficient3dMolecular} or purely sequence-based models \citep{Tu2023_PermutationInvariantGraph}.
+To the best of our knowledge, no graph-based, generative AI method for process development exists yet.

 We propose a Graph-to-SFILES model for predicting control structures to aid P\&ID development.
 Thereby, we use permutation invariant graphs to represent PFDs as the model input.
-In addition, we propose a GNN architecture for the graph encoder and compare our GNN with three state-of-the-art architectures from literature.
+To account for the variety of graph encoders available in literature, we compare three state-of-the-art GNN architectures: (i) The Graph Attention Transformer (GATv2) \citep{Velickovic2017_GraphAttentionNetworks, Brody2021_HowAttentiveAre}, (ii) the Graph Convolution Transformer (GraphConv) \citep{Shi2020_MaskedLabelPrediction}, (iii) the Graph Transformer \citep{Dwivedi2020_GeneralizationTransformerNetworks}.
+These architectures are selected based on their relevance in the literature and on their effectiveness in learning graph representations through attention-based message passing \citep{Min2022_TransformerGraphsOverview,Khemani2024_ReviewGraphNeural}.
+In addition, we propose a GNN architecture for the graph encoder that integrates key aspects of the selected GNNs.
 The representation of the output CEF is chosen as SFILES for efficient CEF generation.
 Inspired by the success in other domains, we hypothesize that for chemical processes a graph-to-sequence model yields better performance than a purely sequence-based model.

 The remainder of this article is structured as follows: Section \ref{sec:2023_Graph-to-SFILES_inf_repr} introduces the information representations used in this work: Process graphs and SFILES 2.0.
 In Section \ref{sec:2023_Graph-to-SFILES_method}, we describe the Graph-to-SFILES methodology for control structure prediction.
 Afterward, we explain the data used to train the Graph-to-SFILES model (Section \ref{sec:2023_Graph-to-SFILES_data}).
 In Section \ref{sec:2023_Graph-to-SFILES_results}, we discuss the model's results and demonstrate its performance in an illustrative case study.